cdapio/cdap-ingest/stream-client/stream-client-python/README.md

    streamWriter = streamClient.create_writer("streamName");
  ```

- To write new events to the Stream, you can use any of these two methods of the ```StreamWriter``` class:
+ To write new events to the Stream, you can use either of these these methods of the ```StreamWriter``` class:

  ```
    def write(self, message, charset=None, headers=None)